 In this paper we improve Culik's result for the firing synchronization problem on a ring by giving an 8-state, symmetric, minimal-time solution.
 Not only does this solution use 8 fewer states than Culik's solution, it is symmetric, meaning that automata do not need to distinguish their left and right neighbors when changing state.
-Few symmetric solutions for any variant of the firing synchronization problem exist [13], yet symmetric solutions are particularly interesting.
+Few symmetric solutions for any variant of the firing synchronization problem exist [2,13], yet symmetric solutions are particularly interesting.
 For one, symmetric solutions eliminate any directional information provided to the automaton, intuitively making the problem more difficult.
 Symmetric solutions are also more elegant, generally producing automata with simpler and easier to understand transition functions.
 We also give a 6-state, non-minimal-time solution for the ring, the first known non-minimal-time solution for the ring.

-Finally, we give the first state lower bounds known for the firing squad problem on the ring.
+We also establish the first known lower bounds on the number of states needed to solve the firing synchronization problem on a ring.
 We show that there is no 3-state solution, regardless of the time provided for synchronization.
-We also show that no 4-state, symmetric, minimal-time solution to the ring exists.
-These results are the first known state lower bounds for the firing squad on the ring.
-Further, the 3-state bound is the first lower bound result for any version of the firing squad problem that makes no assumption about the time needed for synchronization.
+We also show that no 4state, symmetric, minimal-time solution to the ring exists.
+The 3-state bound is the first lower bound result for any version of the firing squad problem that makes no assumption about the time needed for synchronization.
 This provides a stronger result, since it applies to both minimal-time and non-minimal-time solutions.
-The proofs of these results are also far simpler than those for any known existing state lower bound for any variant of the problem [1, 10, 12].
+The proofs of these results are also far simpler than those for any known existing state lower bound for any variant of the problem [1,2,10,12].

-2 Preliminaries
+2. Preliminaries